How to Control Your Apple Watch with Your iPhone (2023)

 Sometimes, the Apple Watch screen is just too small.
 And while most of us wouldn't want a bigger watch on our wrists to fix that problem, it might be nice to be able to more easily maneuver the screen from time to time.
-That's why I'm loving the Apple Watch Mirroring feature on your iPhone.
-It allows you to navigate your Apple Watch from your iPhone, making certain hard-to-read-menu items and hard-to-press buttons a lot easier to read and press.
+That's why I'm loving the Apple Watch Mirroring feature on iPhone.
+It allows you to navigate your Apple Watch from your iPhone, making certain hard-to-read-menu items and hard-to-press buttons a lot easier to access.

 How to Use Apple Watch Mirror on iPhone